1. Home/

 • Unclear ROI calculation and success measurement

-• Balancing standardization and flexibility
+• Balancing standardization with flexibility

 How do you integrate RPA (Robotic Process Automation) into a workflow automation strategy?